jackklika/chronotimer/README.md

 - DEBUG <num>: Change the debug output level (aka the MAX_VERBOSITY variable) to a number between 0 and 3.

 ## This repository
+/src:	The code!
+This includes the chronotimer and the testing code.
-/docs: UML diagrams, documentation, or non-code documents that contribute value or structure to the project
+/docs:	UML diagrams, documentation, or non-code documents that contribute value or structure to the project /lib:	Project libraries, specifically jar files that we might need to use later.
+If you're having issues with dependancies, throw the jars in here and configure the build path to point to them in the /lib directory.
+/target:	Some junk maven needs to do its stuff.
+/bin:	Binaries.

 ------
 ## Basic Eclipse Git Usage